Skip to Content

 Exploring the waterfall

-The river’s water does not change much throughout the year, so you can visit any time.
+From what I have heard, the river’s water does not change much throughout the year so you can visit any time.

 The waterfall is very tall, about 65 feet, and wide, about 650 feet.
 It would be hard to take a picture of the whole thing.

-The water is very rich in carbon dioxide, which is why the limestone is packed with mineral deposits.
+The water is very rich in carbon dioxide, so the limestone is packed with mineral deposits.

 You are not allowed to swim in the pool, and please avoid walking on the edge of the cliffs surrounding the waterfall, as the travertine rock is quite fragile.

-Access to the waterfall is not free, you will have to pay 6 USD per adult or have the Texas State Parks pass.
+To get to the falls I had to pay 6 USD per adult as I did not have the Texas State Parks pass.

 Where to stay at Gorman Falls